SaskTel Internet Review 2026: Plans, Fibre, Pros & Cons

 2002

-Launched MaxTV, one of Canada’s first IPTV services, years before competitors.
+Launched MaxTV, one of Canada’s early IPTV services, years before many competitors made TV fully internet-based.

 2011